electron/electron/docs/api/browser-window.md

      mouse-down event that simultaneously activates the window
   * `auto-hide-menu-bar` Boolean - Auto hide the menu bar unless the `Alt` key is pressed.
+  * `enable-larger-than-screen` Boolean - Enable the window to be resized larger than screen.
   * `web-preferences` Object - Settings of web page's features
     * `javascript` Boolean
     * `web-security` Boolean